Bizzaro10/Alibaba-rfq-webscraper/README.md

 # Alibaba-rfq-webscraper
-Webscraper made using python and selenium
-  -Can scrape all the pages on the site
+Webscraper made using python and selenium, can scrape all the pages on the site.